Pitfalls to Problem Solving: Learn It 2—Biases

 availability heuristic

-The availability heuristic (also known as the availability bias) is a heuristic in which you make a decision based on an example, information, or recent experience that is readily available to you, even though it may not be the best example to inform your decision.
+The availability heuristic (also known as the availability bias) is a mental shortcut in which decisions are made based on examples or memories that come easily to mind—even if they are not the most accurate.

 Primacy and Recency Biases